 Holding Negligent Drivers Liable

-Unfortunately, even bicyclists who follow all of the above laws are still at risk of falling victim to the inattention, distraction, or other negligent actions of motorists.
+Unfortunately, even bicyclists who follow all of the above laws may fall victim to the inattention, distraction, or other negligent actions of motorists.
 Bicycle accidents are much more devastating to the bicyclist than the driver.
-Serious injuries can change a bike rider's entire way of life, if the injuries don't take that life away.
-Although an accident can never be undone, there are still steps that may be taken to ensure the protection of a bicyclist’s future.
+Serious injuries can change a rider's entire way of life, if the injuries don't take that life away.
+Although an accident can never be undone, there are steps that may be taken to protect a bicyclist’s future.

 Call Our Office At (609) 240-0040 Today for Help